FlammableTea/ros_falcon/README.md

   **unplug - replug falcon**

 ### Usage
-Run any bin from the pacakge and use rostopic list to see the exposed topics
+Run any binary in the src folder using rosrun ros_falcon <binary name> then expose topics using rostopic list